Adršpach: Geography

 The whole territory of Adršpach lies in the Broumovsko Protected Landscape Area.
 Adršpach is known for the Adršpach-Teplice Rocks, a set of sandstone formations protected as a national nature reserve.

 History

-The first written mention of Vernéřovice is from 1348.
+The first written mention of Adršpach is from 1348.

+Demographics

 Transport

-There are two railway stations, Adršpach and Horní Adršpach.
-Koleje Dolnośląskie D28 line runs from Wrocław to Adršpach in summer season.
+Adršpach is located on the railway line Trutnov–Teplice nad Metují.
+The municipality is served by two train stations: Adršpach and Horní Adršpach.

 Sights

-The main sights are ruins of a Gothic castle, and Adršpach Chateau from the 16th century.
-The Climbing Museum is located in the chateau.
+The main tourist destination is the Adršpach Castle in Dolní Adršpach.
+It is a small aristocratic residence, built for the Bohdanecký of Hodkov family in the Renaissance style at the turn of the 16th and 17th centuries.
+Today, the castle houses the Climbing Museum and expositions about life at the castle and about flax industry.

+A cultural monument is the ruin of the original Gothic castle, located on a hill above Dolní Adršpach.
+The castle was probably founded in the first half of the 14th century, but it was demolished in 1447, after being occupied by robbers.
+A few fragments have survived.

+The Church of the Exaltation of the Holy Cross is located in the centre of Horní Adršpach.
+It is a rare example of a Neoclassical church in the region, built in 1827–1831.

 In popular culture

 The nature in the municipality was used as the filming location for several films and TV series, including The Chronicles of Narnia: The Lion, the Witch and the Wardrobe (2005) and The Musketeers (2014).